jackpoll4100/rpg-map-packs/Stonewalkers Adventure/README.md

 ### Ryvlk's Menagerie
 #### The Menagerie where the players will fight the escaped whitespines.
 It's got the colorful chickens, skyeels, axehounds, purelake fish, etc.

+### Red Rockbud
+#### Map for the Red Rockbud gambling den.
+Can be used for setting the scene and also if the players fail the "Playing the Game" endeavor, then it can be the setting for their fight with Lirdan.

 ### Outer Market
 #### A section of the outskirts of the Outer Market where the players first encounter and fight the Sons of Honor.